Auckland

 Waitomo

-The District of Waitomo is in the south of the Waikato Region in the North Island is home to the famous Waitomo Caves, one of the best known natural wonders in New Zealand.
+Waitomo is in the south of the Waikato Region in the North Island is home to the famous Waitomo Caves, one of the best known natural wonders in New Zealand.
 At around two million years old, these ancient limestone formations attract around 400,000 visitors every year who come to see the glowworms as well as stalactite and stalagmite formations.
+Click here to view the selection of motels in Waitomo on offer.

 Wanganui

-Wanganui or Whanganui, is situated close to the mouth of the awesome Wanganui River which originates from high up on Mount Tongariro.
+There are over 20 motels in Wanganui to select from.
+It is situated close to the mouth of the awesome Wanganui River which originates from high up on Mount Tongariro.
 Wanganui district has a population of around 50,00, and a particularly temperate climate.
 Farming benefits from the fertile lands around the actual city and river, while tourism is also important to the economy of Wanganui.

 Wellington